 Have fun with middle school math.
-Yes honestly, it really is possible and I will show you how.
+Yes honestly, it really is possible and I will show you my tips for homeschooling math.

 Full disclosure though, we really enjoy math!
 We actually look forward to it, BUT, we don’t just sit there and do workbooks and online study!
 Even in middle school!

 A lot of the reason people struggle with math is that they make it boring!
 No really, that is generally the reason.
 I will speak to other homeschool moms who HATE math, and I ask them what they do for math.
 This is generally the response:

 We absolutely hate it, we put it off until the very end of the day when we have done the “fun” stuff and they will sit at their desk and do a couple of pages of a workbook / or online lesson.

 Yeah, I think we would hate math if that is what we did too!